-- VIII.C.1.
+VIII.C.1.
 Establishment of Committee: The committee shall be drawn from the same pool chosen for the Advisory Committee on Faculty Continuance, Promotion and Tenure.
-The Committee shall consist of five (5) tenured faculty members selected by the University Senate by lot annually from a list of elected faculty members.
+The Committee shall consist of five (5) tenured faculty members selected by the University Senate by lot annually by the University Senate Chair during a meeting of the Senate Executive Committee from a list of elected faculty members.
 A faculty member shall not participate in a case involving a faculty member from the same department.
 Faculty members chosen to serve on the Committee shall remove themselves, either at the request of one of the parties, or on their own initiative, if they deem themselves disqualified because of bias or interest.
 Each party shall have a maximum of two (2) challenges with or without stated cause.
-The Committee shall select its own chair. - VIII.C.2.
+The Committee shall select its own chair.

+VIII.C.2.
 Procedures: Faculty members who have been unable to achieve satisfactory resolution of a formal grievance through administrative channels may request a review by the Advisory Committee on Faculty Grievance through the President.